Black Berkey® filter elements

 - If the amount of time they will not be used is less than 3 days, there is nothing special to do.

 - If the filters will not be used for more than 3 days but less than 15 days and you want to avoid the re-booting process, remove them from the system, place them in a sealed plastic bag and then place the filters in the refrigerator, making sure they do not freeze.
 This will allow the filters to remain saturated with water and prevent re-priming.
-If you find that the filters are running slower than usual when they are restarted, restart them until water drips from the outside of the wall.
+If you find that the filters are running slower than usual when they are restarted, re-prime them until water drips from the outside of the filter.

 - For longer term storage, we recommend drying and sealing the filters.
 The key is to make sure they are completely dry before storing them, to avoid bacterial growth.
-One way to dry your filters is to leave them on a windowsill for one to three days and let them air dry.
+One way to dry your filters is to leave them on a windowsill for one to three days and let them dry out completely.
 We also offer a priming and purging tool.
 This tool is called the Black Berkey Primer™.
 The advantage of purging Black Berkey® purification elements is that they dry very quickly.
 Once the filters are dry, place them in a tightly sealed plastic bag.
 Black Berkey® filters are extremely powerful and can absorb odors and smoke from the air.
 When you turn them back on, clean them by scrubbing the outside with a Scotch-Brite® pad or a stiff brush.
 Then re-boot the filters manually or with Black Berkey Primer™ before putting them back in the system.

 * Please note that the above storage methods apply to Black Berkey® purification elements only.
 See below for PF-2 filters.